In the beginning....

 It so happens that some of the 1923-27 spur routes already fit into this new way of assigning routes, such as VA 107, VA 124, and VA 221.
 They were re-numbered anyway.

 What happened to the 2-digit routes?
 Basically, nothing.
 Some new numbers were added in 1928, from 42-55 and up to 59 by 1932.
-These routes often crossed district lines (3-digit routes NEVER crossed a district line) and were generally longer than the 3-digit routes.
+These routes often crossed district lines (3-digit routes almost never crossed a district line) and were generally longer than the 3-digit routes.

 In 1929, multiplexed state routes with a US Route became secret in that they were taken off maps, but remained in the CTB Minutes as the primary reference for the roads themselves.